Use with AI agents

 Full reference + status codes: /docs/api.

-• Concurrency: max 3 renders in flight per account.
-The 4th returns 429 — agents should back off or queue.
+• Concurrency: 3 renders in flight per account.
+The 4th returns 429 — agents should back off and retry.

-• Probe: Bearer-authed but not subscription-gated, so an evaluating agent can use it before the user has subscribed.
+• Scan: Bearer-authed but not subscription-gated, so an agent can scan a page before the user has subscribed.